ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_semantic_segmentation.md

 Currently, the costmap plugin works only with pointclouds from a stereo camera, which are aligned to the color image and thus with the segmentation mask.

-Here’s an example configuration for the local costmap:
+Here's an example configuration for the local costmap:

 ```yaml
 local_costmap: